 The Belize Crystal Maiden

 The cave also contains a number of skeletons, more than what we are shown but we see a few of them.
-Several are children, while others are of noble birth, demonstrated by their flattened foreheads.
+Several are children, while some of the Mayan skulls belong to those from noble birth, demonstrated by their flattened foreheads.
 We squeeze through some passages and past groups coming the other way to reach the most famous and spectacular, the Crystal Maiden, from which the cave derives its name.
 Her skeleton is complete, still laid in the same position in which she died, encrusted with calcite over a thousand years to give her a crystalline appearance.
 She was believed to be twenty years old, and was sacrificed to appease the gods.
 It’s a pretty amazing thing to be looking at in that deep, dark place within the earth and I am grateful for the experience, but I can’t wait to get into the sunlight again and breathe air carried on the wind instead of trapped under a mountain.
 So I am happy when we turn back to start the trek out.
 I have no idea how long we have been in the dark.

 Much of the path back looks unfamiliar, its hard to get the full picture of a place by the light of a few head lamps, so there is no retracing my steps across the rocks when there is no one in front to follow.
 At one point I know we deviate onto a different route, a narrow passage just wide enough for us to bob along sideways in the water, our hand pressed against the rock to keep moving.
 I don’t recognize the decapitation from the other side when we get to it, and I can’t see how to get through, trying multiple times to angle my head or squeeze myself under with increasing panic and desperation to get out.
 Finally I throw my hands up in defeat and refusal and push myself back in the water to let others pass, trying to calm my breathing and heart.
 I watched how the others did it and attempted it again after a few others had gone through, this time the older Canadian woman was nearby encouraging me softly and I was relieved to reach the other side.